sad-pixel/wtfhttpd/README.md

 - Set a Header: `INSERT INTO response_meta VALUES ('Content-Type', 'text/plain');`
 - Render a Template: `INSERT INTO response_meta VALUES ('wtf-tpl', 'path/to/template.html');`

+## SQL Directives

+Directives apply at a query level, and are parsed from SQL comments.

+The available directives are:

+- `@wtf-store <variable_name>`: Using this will put the results of that query into the variable name requested, instead of into `ctx`.
+This is useful for binding multiple queries to separate things that can be referred to in the templates or JSON responses.

+## Templating

-Templates use jinja2 syntax, and can be anywhere in the webroot.
+Templates use jinja2 syntax (via [Gonja](https://github.com/nikolalohinski/gonja)), and can be anywhere in the webroot.

-A built-in status page is available at `/_wtf` to view server statistics like uptime and discovered routes.
+A default variable called `ctx` is present in the template's context, which will contain the results of the last query.
+Any stored variables created from `@wtf-store` are also available.

 ## Additional Functions